moerv9/sentiment/docs/3_Data Acquisition.md

 The first approach was as follows: Adding the collected tweets to a list, and after the list had 40 items, run a function that checks for duplicates and deletes them.
 There were about 40 collected items a minute, so it seemed like a good choice.

-The following function converts the list to a Pandas Dataframe and checks for duplicate Tweets with their innate `duplicated()`-method.
+The following function converts the list to a Pandas DataFrame and checks for duplicate Tweets with their innate `duplicated()`-method.
 The `keep=False`-parameter deletes the found duplicates.

     def check_duplicates(tweet_list):
         cols = ["Tweet", "Keyword", "Time",